openkraken/website/docs/guide/native/interpolation-app.en-US.md

 ### 1. Prepare your AndroidStudio project

-Open AndroidStudio, select new Project, here we use EmptyActivity as the initial project, and use Java as the default Language
+Open AndroidStudio, select new Project, here we use EmptyActivity as the initial project and Java as the default Language

 <img src="https://gw.alicdn.com/tfs/TB1cmU.0oY1gK0jSZFMXXaWcVXa-1500-989.png" style="max-width: 600px" />